-• ALL staff and volunteers are aware that they must refer allegations or concerns around staff (including supply staff) conduct to the Headteacher
+- ALL staff and volunteers are aware that they must refer allegations or concerns around staff (including supply staff) conduct to the Headteacher - ALL staff and volunteers are aware of the requirement to, and process of referring allegations or concerns around the Headteacher to the nominated Governor and how to contact them - The Headteacher and/or Chair of Governors will discuss the allegation with the Local Authority Designated Officer (LADO) - CSAP procedures for dealing with allegations against staff will be followed http://panlancashirescb.proceduresonline.com/chapters/p_allegations.html - ALL staff and volunteers remember that the welfare of the child is paramount and that they have a duty to inform Headteacher, C Seagrave if any adult's conduct gives cause for concern - All staff recognise the importance of sharing and reporting low-level concerns (see below guidance on low-level concerns) surrounding staff or any adult in a position of trust to the Headteacher, C Seagrave.

-- ALL staff and volunteers are aware of the requirement to, and process of referring allegations or concerns around the Headteacher to the nominated Governor and how to contact them - The Headteacher and/or Chair of Governors will discuss the allegation with the Local Authority Designated Officer (LADO) - CSAP procedures for dealing with allegations against staff will be followed http://panlancashirescb.proceduresonline.com/chapters/p\allegations.html - ALL staff and volunteers remember that the welfare of the child is paramount and that they have a duty to inform DSL / HT if any adult's conduct gives cause for concern - All low-level concerns surrounding staff or any adult in a position of trust should be reported to the DSL/HT. - ALL staff are aware of the school's Whistle Blowing Policy which enables staff to raise concerns or allegations in confidence and for a sensitive enquiry to take place - Staff are fully aware of Guidance for Safer Working Practice and Staff Code of conduct and are aware of professional expectations of their own behaviour and conduct. - Further information, LADO information and flowchart of how allegations are managed managed: -
+- ALL staff are aware of the school's Whistle Blowing Policy enables staff to raise concerns or allegations in confidence and for a sensitive enquiry to take place - Staff are fully aware of Guidance for Safer Working Practice 2022 and Staff Code of Conduct and are aware of professional expectations of their own behaviour and conduct. - Further information, LADO information and flowchart of how allegations are managed:

-[Name of School] recognises that children may make disclosures against someone who is in a position of trust not in the school setting.
+Lea Endowed CE primary recognises that children may make disclosures against someone who is in a position of trust not in the school setting.
 This may be an adult in a place of worship, a sports coach or a club leader.
 After ensuring that the child is safe, we recognise that we must refer to the LADO and share information.